Shawon5030/History-Of-All-Programming-Language-/Python.md

 See also: Comparison of integrated development environments § Python Most Python implementations (including CPython) include a read–eval–print loop (REPL); this permits the environment to function as a command line interpreter, with which users enter statements sequentially and receive results immediately.

+Python is also bundled with an integrated development environment (IDE) called IDLE, which is oriented toward beginners.